Module itertools

 Typically iterator implementations use the following pattern:

--- Do something with the element.
+for element in iterable do -- Do something with the element. end

 Credits